If you enjoy this foil baked salmon recipe, check out these easy dinner ideas!

 - Sprinkle sea salt, pepper and juice from half of a lemon over asparagus tops and stir to evenly coat asparagus tops.

 - Place salmon on top of asparagus.
 Sprinkle salt, pepper and lemon juice overtop.
 Place 2 pats of butter over salmon.
 Top with 2 slices of lemon.
 Repeat until all foil pouches are created.
-Then fold foil pouches and close them (seam side up) and place in oven for 25 to 30 minutes, or until asparagus is fork tender.
+Then fold foil pouches and close them (seam side up) and place in oven for 20 to 25 minutes, or until asparagus is fork tender, and salmon reaches desired doneness.

 You can completely forgo using a baking dish, but I placed my foil packets in a casserole dish just in case one of the foil pouches sprung a leak.